-- Promote the economically efficient, safe and reliable production and supply of electricity and electricity-related services in the South West Interconnected System (SWIS). - Encourage competition among generators and retailers in the SWIS, including by facilitating efficient entry of new competitors. - Avoid discrimination in the SWIS against particular energy options and technologies, including sustainable energy options and technologies such as those that make use of renewable resources or that reduce overall greenhouse gas emissions. - Minimise the long-term cost of electricity supplied to customers from the SWIS. - Encourage the taking of measures to manage the amount of electricity used and when it is used.3
+- Promote the economically efficient, safe and reliable production and supply of electricity and electricity-related services in the South West Interconnected System (SWIS). - Encourage competition among generators and retailers in the SWIS, including by facilitating efficient entry of new competitors. - Avoid discrimination in the SWIS against particular energy options and technologies, including sustainable energy options and technologies such as those that make use of renewable resources or that reduce overall greenhouse gas emissions. - Minimise the long-term cost of electricity supplied to customers from the SWIS. - Encourage the taking of measures to manage the amount of electricity used and when it is used.

-If the ERA considers that some or all of the objectives have not been and are not being achieved, the ERA must provide recommendations as to how those objectives can be achieved.
+Where the ERA finds that objectives are not being achieved, the ERA may make recommendations to the Minister on how those objectives can be achieved.
 The ERA must provide its report to the Minister for Energy by 11 October 2022.
-The Minister must, as soon as practicable after receiving the report, table the report and a response in Parliament.4
+The Minister is required to table the report and a response in Parliament, as soon as practicable after receiving the report.